clp-research/clemcore/docs/howto_add_games.md

 For the `taboo` game we use the setup hook to set instance specific values and to set up the `WordDescriber` and `WordGuesser` which are the `Player` subclasses for the game.
 The players use the `Model`s (LLMs, humans or programmatic) defined by the `player_models` argument.
-Adding the players in this order is crucial, as they are iterated over in the order they were added.
+Adding the players in this order is crucial, as they are iterated over in the order they were added, and the next round starts when both players have responded.

 ```python
 def _on_setup(self, **game_instance):